schapman1974/tinymongo/README.md

     # either creates a new database file or accesses an existing one
     tinyDatabase = tinyClient.tinyDatabase

-    # either creates a new collection or access an existing one
+    # either creates a new collection or accesses an existing one
     tinyCollection = tinyDatabase.tinyCollection

     #insert data adds a new record returns _id